API-Skeletons/zf-doctrine-graphql/docs/queries.rst

     filter: { name_endswith: "Dead" }

-For isnull the paramter is a boolean
+For isnull the parameter is a boolean

 .. code-block:: js